guibbv2011/Risk-Management-Chart/README.md

 - **Validation**: Comprehensive input validation and error handling

 TODO:
-  Free Version:
+#### Free Version:
 - [x] - Add data dynamically, from the floating action button, which opens a text entry.
 - [ ] - Zoom in/out on the X and Y axes.
 - [ ] - Select range for visualization.

-    - [?] - Store data on the local disk if the user does not have an account.
+Store data on the local disk if the user does not have an account.
-            - Native storage implementation [x]
+- [x] - Native storage implementation
-            - Mobile storage implementation [x]
+- [x] - Mobile storage implementation
-            - Web storage implementation [?]
-              - We can Import and Export data from/to Json files.
+- [ ] - Web storage implementation: We can Import and Export data from/to Json files.
 But the auto loading of data from the local disk is not implemented yet.

-  Paid Version:
+#### Paid Version:
 - [ ] - Add subscription model for premium users.
 - [ ] - Integrate payment gateway for secure transactions.
 - [ ] - Sign in with Google or X.
 - [ ] - Connect to brokers, our app will handle multiple accounts of all connected brokers.
 - [ ] - Implement advanced risk management strategies like realtime tracking of opened positions, daily loss, daily profit, and trailing stops.